boog9/decoder-poc/README.md

 - Mount `/app` to access frames and outputs
 - GPU not required
 - Includes `loguru` (>=0.7.0) for logging
-- Provide `--weights /app/weights/tcd.pth`; without weights, add `--allow-placeholder` to emit a full-frame placeholder (real geometry is recommended for gating and line rendering)
+ - Provide `--weights /app/weights/tcd.pth`; real geometry is recommended for gating and line rendering.

 ### Parameters